ssarkisy/Delta-Theory/delta-theory/20-informational-layer/20.1-semantic-interfaces/20.1.0-templates/modulator.template.md

 **CRITICAL:** This is template guidance - DO NOT copy instructional text into final files.

 ### Section Selection:
-- **All modulators** (∇S, λV, ψA): Use sections up to "See Also" only - extended operational sections have been removed
+- **All modulators** (λV, ∇S, ψA): Use sections up to "See Also" only - extended operational sections have been removed

 ### Header Instructions:
 - **REMOVE** all parenthetical conditions like "(if derived modulator)"